markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 To connect to a TCP server interface, you would naturally use the TCP client interface.
 Many TCP Client interfaces from different peers can connect to the same TCP Server interface at the same time.

+The TCP interface types can also tolerate intermittency in the IP link layer.
+This means that Reticulum will gracefully handle IP links that go up and down, and restore connectivity after a failure, once the other end of a TCP interface reappears.

 .. code::